microsoft/live-share-sdk/README.md

 To get started, we recommend first familiarizing yourself with the [Fluid Framework](https://fluidframework.com/docs/) and building [Teams Meeting Apps](https://docs.microsoft.com/en-us/microsoftteams/platform/apps-in-teams-meetings/teams-apps-in-meetings).
 You can then follow our Quick Start Guide to build your first Teams Meeting App that uses Live Share.

+You can find our API reference documentation at [aka.ms/livesharedocs](https://aka.ms/livesharedocs).

 ## Installing

 ### Live Share